purplescorpion1/London-Buses/README.md

 1. **Sign Up / Log In**: Visit the [TfL Developer Portal](https://api-portal.tfl.gov.uk/).
 2. **Register**: Register a free account or log into your existing one.
-3. **Products & Subscriptions**: Navigate to the "Products" tab and select "Unified API".
+3. **Products & Subscriptions**: Navigate to the "Products" tab and select "500 Requests per min".
-4. **Subscribe**: Create a free subscription.
-Once approved, your subscription key (Primary Key) will be generated.
+4. **Subscribe**: Create a free subscription by entering a name and selecting subscript.
+Your subscription key (Primary Key) will be generated and viewable in your profile.
-5. **Copy Subscription Key**: This subscription key is your `app_key` used to authorize API requests.
+5. **Copy Subscription Key**: The primary subscription key found in your profile is your `app_key` used to authorize API requests.

 ---